CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Treat each attempt as an experiment, not a test.
 There is no pass/fail, just information about what type of practice to do next.
 It is ok to slow down for a bit if you pushed too hard, too fast, or you are having a bad week.

+Go down a speed or increase prepartion for a while.

 ### A Note on Speed

-Dictation that is slow enough to be 100% accurate helps you write accurately.
-It does not help you build speed.

-Fast dictation helps you build speed, shows you which words need practice, and helps you write easy words faster so you have more time for difficult words.
-Doing all your work at this speed risks penmanship degradation and loss of accuracy.

-Leslie recommends pushing until your accuracy drops to 80%. (xxx where?)
-I think that's a bit high.
-Use 90% for your overshoot speed, 95% for good-enough, and 98% for practically perfect.
-Adjust a bit depending on the speed-building method and what works for you.

-Once you graduate to Swem's method, use his advice for speeds.

-Work at a variety of speeds, even if you think you only need practice at one speed.
-We are often poor judges of what we actually need.

-End each session by writing either perfectly (tracing well-written shorthand) or writing as fast as you can while remaining accurate.
+Do both types of practice.

+> It is true, however, that if a learner is permitted to stay at 60 words a minute until he can pass tests with 1-5 errors consistently, his progress is being harmed.
+He becomes so accustomed to writing at that speed that he finds difficulty in going up to 80 words a minute.
+If he is started up toward 80 as soon as he can write 60 within 10—20 errors, it is much easier to make the transition to the higher speed.
+This is true at each speed-step on the ladder. -- Leslie, Methods of Teaching Shorthand, page 187.

+10-20 errors in 60 words is only 67-84% accuracy.
+I worry about penmanship and bad habits at that speed.

+> Each day the learner should write most of the writings for speed only, without regard to legibility.
+Each day the learner should write some of the dictations for legibility only, without regard for speed.
+The speed of those dictations should be moderate, so that the learner is free to devote all his attention to writing perfect shorthand notes.
+Thus it is important that the learner should seldom try to combine the two, yet should never go for a full class period without alternating the two.  -- Leslie, Methods of Teaching Shorthand, page 186

 ### Comparing Speeds

-For now, the only reason to care about speed is to know what speed to attempt next, and possibly bragging rights.
+For now, the only reason to care about speed is to know what speed to attempt next and possibly bragging rights.

+Unless stated, speed is the fastest you can record new material and be able to read it 100% accurately.
+There is no standard duration.

-Speed depends on many factors.
-Check with your school, testing agency, or professional association for their rules, early enough that you can be sure to meet them.
+Your school, testing agency, or professional association will clearly define the rules for accuracy, duration, and type of material.
+They will have sample dictations to practice with.
+Check with them early enough that you have time to meet their standards.
+Some even offer proctored practice exams so you can become familiar with the entire testing process.

-*Counting Words.* Gregg says 1 word is 1.4 syllables.
+**Counting Words.** Gregg says 1 word is 1.4 syllables.
 Pitman says a word is a word.
 German shorthands count syllables, not words.
 (You'll know why if you speak German.)
 I don't know what different text reader programs use.
 For now, while speed is just a setting on your computer, use that.

-*Accuracy.* Most professions care only about the transcript, not the shorthand.
+**Accuracy.** Most professions care only about the transcript, not the shorthand.
 The only exception I found was UK Journalists, whose shorthand notes are sometimes used as legal evidence.
 Even then, the shorthand does not have to be perfect.
 It just has to support the transcript.
+Most teachers say a transcript that is 95% accurate passes.
+This includes formatting and typing accuracy.
+Professions, however, expect closer to perfection.

-When learning, 95% accuracy passes.
-As your speed with that accuracy increases, your speed at 100% accuracy will also increase.
+Work on increasing your top speed at 95% accuracy.
+That will increase your speed at 100% accuracy will also increase faster than working at slower speeds.

-*Amount of Preparation.* Eventually, only your speed for unprepared material will matter.
+**Amount of Preparation.** Only your speed for unprepared material matters to your employer.

-*Length of passage.* Speed goes down as length increases.
+**Length of passage.** Speed goes down as length increases.
 Eventually you will write at close to the same speed for 1 minute as for 5, but not yet.

-*Steady vs Burst and Pause.* For now, take steady dictation.
+**Steady vs Burst and Pause.** For now, take steady dictation.
 Practice with bursts and pauses once you reach 5 minute duration and close to professional speeds.

-*Familiarity with the Material.* An office stenographer is unlikely to have a brief form for "If it pleases the court."
+**Familiarity with the Material.** A parliamentary reporter is unlikely to have a brief form for "If it pleases the court."

-*Type of Material.* Even a court reporter will have very few brief forms for poetry.
+**Type of Material.** Even a court reporter will struggle with poetry.

+**Unusual Word and Names.** Those are usually provided separately and not included in the speed test.
+However, you should practice getting down enough that you can make a good guess the spelling.

-Typical speeds: [UK journalists needed 100wpm](https://www.holdthefrontpage.co.uk/2023/news/fewer-than-one-in-five-journalism-students-pass-100-wpm-shorthand/) needed 100wpm until 2016.
+Typical speeds: [UK journalists](https://www.holdthefrontpage.co.uk/2023/news/fewer-than-one-in-five-journalism-students-pass-100-wpm-shorthand/) needed 100wpm until 2016.
 [Toastmasters](https://www.toastmasters.org/magazine/magazine-issues/2021/sept/quit-talking-quickly) recommends 120-160 wpm.
-[Court reporters](https://www.courtreportersboard.ca.gov/applicants/information.shtml) need 200wpm.
+[Court reporters](https://www.courtreportersboard.ca.gov/applicants/information.shtml) need 200wpm for 13 minutes.

 ### Practicing Problem Areas